 On 7th February 2020, Lifefit Group Midco GmbH and Oldenburgische Landesbank Aktiengesellschaft entered into a super-senior revolving facility agreement that can be used for general corporate and working capital purposes including capital expenditure.
-The facility provides total commitments of EUR 10m and terminates on 26th July 2023 (in line with the Bond repayment date).
-LFG MidCo is obliged to pay interest of 3% margin over EURIBOR on any drawn amounts.
-In the second quarter of FY 19/20 EUR 10m were withdrawn.
+The facility provides total commitments of EUR 10m and originally terminated on 26th July 2023 (in line with the Bond repayment date).
+LFG MidCo was obliged to pay interest of 3% margin over EURIBOR on any drawn amounts.

-Since management assumed that the existing financial covenants under the loan agreement with Oldenburgische Landesbank relating to a minimum EBITDA on a last-twelve-months basis would likely not be met in fiscal year 2021, it entered into discussions with the lenders early on and requested a waiver letter.
 As part of an amendment on 26 February 2021 (second amendment 5 May 2022), the originally agreed financial covenants in relation to testing were suspended until 26 July 2023 and replaced by a minimum cash covenant.
 This stipulates that the Company must show evidence of a permanent minimum level of cash.
 In addition to the existing fixed interest rate of 3.0% p.a., an additional PIK interest of 1.5% was agreed, which is due cumulatively as of 26 July 2023.